Skip to main content

 Overview

-Get hands-on experience of how of robots are designed and built, and how they are applied in sectors as varied as manufacturing, aerospace and healthcare.
+Get hands-on experience of how robots and intelligent systems are designed and built, and gain knowledge of how they are applied across society.

 Structure